AMSAT-NA/PacSatFSKBoard/docs/ICD.md

 resistors are supplied for the few lines that are required for operation.

-board2 does not have this populated (or has it disabled and bypassed).
-All switching is done on board1.
+board2 does not have the RF portion (TX/RX Switch) of this populated (or has it disabled and bypassed).
+All TX/RX switching is done on board1.

 ### TX Switch